rhodyprog4ds/BrownFall20/_sources/assignments/07-decision-tree.md

 Additionally:
 - Using functions, loops, and conditionals appropriately while completing those tasks could earn level 2 for python if needed.
 - You can earn level 2 for viz, summarize, prepare, or construct by choosing a messy dataset and/or including extra exploratory data analysis.

+## FAQ

+### How do I find a good dataset?

+Look for a dataset with numerical features and a categorical target variable.

+If you look at the [UCI website](https://archive.ics.uci.edu/ml/datasets.php?format=&task=cla&att=num&area=&numAtt=&numIns=&type=&sort=nameUp&view=table ) you can search for datasets for Classification and numerical and look through what those search filters give you some options.
+You might want to choose a dataset with less than about 10 attributes to make your decision tree readable.
+To make the training fast, try to find a dataset with 1000 samples or less.